cdoublev/css/doc/README.md

 Parsing is the process of deriving an unstructured input, by applying production rules, into a representation that exposes its grammatical structure.

-A **parse tree** (aka. derivation tree) is a hierarchical representation of this derivation.
+A ***parse tree*** (aka. derivation tree) is a hierarchical representation of this derivation.
 A branch node represents zero or more tokens matching a non-terminal, a combination, a repetition.
 A leaf node represents a single token matching a terminal.

 **Note:** in graph theory, a parse tree is a graph that is acyclic, finite, undirected, connected, rooted, ie. there is exactly one bidirectional path between two nodes and there is a node designated as the root of the tree.

 How production rules are applied depends on the derivation order.
-It can start from the root node, follow a *pre-order*, which means that a parent node is visited before its children, and end to the rightmost leaf node, resulting to a *leftmost derivation*.
-Or it can start from the leftmost leaf node, follow a *post-order*, which means that a parent node is visited after its children, and end to the root node, resulting to a *rightmost derivation in reverse*.
+It can start from the root node, follow a *pre-order*, which means that a parent node is visited before its children, and end at the rightmost leaf node, resulting in a *leftmost derivation*.
+Or it can start from the leftmost leaf node, follow a *post-order*, which means that a parent node is visited after its children, and end at the root node, resulting in a *rightmost derivation in reverse*.

 **Note:** *pre-order* and *post-order* are also named *top-down* and *bottom-up* orders because parse trees are often represented with their root node at the top and their leaves at the bottom, which makes these names coupled to the visual representation of the tree.